Tertiary Scholarship Program

 Apply for a scholarship

-Download the 2025 University Application
+Download the University Application form

-Download the 2025 TAFE Application
+Download the TAFE Application form

 When I learnt I’d won the scholarship I was absolutely ecstatic.
 A huge financial burden was lifted from my shoulders.